kensoh/Biohacking/README.md

 [Introduction video on LinkedIn](https://www.linkedin.com/posts/kensoh_hi-guys-im-turning-44-soon-and-i-think-activity-7286335586817179649-U2US)

 ### Intro
-Hi, I'm Ken, and I work in a healthtech startup in London.
+Hi, I'm Ken and based in London.
 Starting this page to "build" in the open, if you will, on a personal focus this year - biohacking.
 I'm turning 44 this year and would like to boost my mental dexterity and physical energy beyond their present limits.
 Let's go 2025!

 ### How
 Every week, I'll write a LinkedIn post about a protocol item that I do, at the same time asking for feedback from my network on tips they have on optimising health.
 This will let me get inputs in the first half of the year and have a good runway to experiment on myself in the second half.